 Passenger train services from Battambang to Phnom Penh commenced again in 2018, having previously ceased running in 2009.
 Work is currently being undertaken to improve the line and there is currently a limited service in operation.
-The journey by train is scheduled to take 8 hours 25 minutes, and most travellers would therefore choose to take a bus which completes the same journey in 5 to 6 hours.
+The journey by train is scheduled to take 7 hours 30 minutes, by bus the same journey takes 5 to 8 hours.

 |Battambang||Phnom Penh||Days in Service|

 There are currently 20 daily bus and minivan services from Battambang to Phnom Penh available to book online.

 |12:30||18:00||$ 17 USD||VIP||Virak Buntham Express|